KenHV/kenhv.com/content/blog/treat-yourself-to-good-typography.md

 “So what are you saying, Windows bad Mac good?”
 Not at all.
 Apple has full control over their hardware, and all their displays are high DPI (dots/pixels per inch).
 In classic Apple fashion, they have a buzzword for it — Retina display.
 Most of us peasants are stuck with 96 DPI, which is pretty bad for legibility.
 Windows’s approach tends to do better here.
 Besides, all of this comes down to personal preference.
 Some prefer Windows’s approach, some prefer Mac’s.
 I won’t be going into Linux here, as it varies among distros.

-## Improving typography on Windows
+## Improving Typography on Windows

 Have you ever noticed that fonts look sharp in some applications but blurry in others?
 This is because of Windows’s horrible default display scaling.
 By default, scaling is set higher than 100% (mine was 125% for 1080p).
 If you revert back to 100%, the blurriness goes away but everything is too small.